CEO of Futurewise, a trendspotter and futurist

 - What role will technology play in future sales?

-The lecture, which works for both B2C and B2B, addresses the currently hottest trends, such as mafia vouching, lighthouse actors and contactless relationships.
+The lecture, which works for both B2C and B2B, addresses the currently hottest trends, such as mafia vouching, lighthouse actor and contactless relationships.

 You will also find out why the CEO of one of Sweden’s largest companies apologizes to me personally and how you can sell for SEK 1 million via a phone call by talking about fly fishing and Bruce Springsteen.